-- That you would not have experienced this harassment if you were the other gender,
+- You would not have experienced this harassment if you were the other gender

 - This harassment must:

-- Created an offensive or hostile work environment, and
+- Create an offensive or hostile work environment

 There are a number of steps you must take to file charges.
 These include:

-- Participating in an investigation—either agency will investigate your case, including looking over employment records and documents (e-mail or other correspondence) and interviewing witnesses.
-It’s important to fully participate in the investigation,
+- Participation in an investigation—either agency will investigate your case, including looking over employment records and documents (e-mail or other correspondence) and interviewing witnesses.
+It’s important to fully participate in the investigation